Jr. Model UN General Program Materials

 These five handouts are part of the hands-on resolution writing workshop at the Prep Conference.
 Click here to download the 2021 handouts.

-Click to access our Prep Conference Digital Classroom image resource to gain access to a series of asynchronous learning opportunities for program participants before they attend the final conference.
+Click to access our Prep Conference Digital Classroom image resource from the 2020-2021 program to gain access to a series of asynchronous learning opportunities for program participants before they attend the final conference.

 Position Paper Resources